BarfootThompson/vault-octopus/readme.md

 ![Image](images/StepParameters.png)

-- Vault Url - url to your Vault installation.
-Include the Url Scheme and port, do not include the trailing slash
+- **Vault Url** - url to your Vault installation.
+Include the Url scheme and port, do not include the trailing slash
-- Paths to secrets - a path inside Vault per line.
+- **Paths to secrets** - a path inside Vault per line.
 Can be prefixed by a label separate from the path with colon.
 The labels are used as a part of Output Variables (see below) to destinguish between keys that come from different secret paths.
 Since these keys can potentially have the same names they are prefixed by the label.
 If a label is not provided it's generated from the hash of the path itself.
-- Role Id and Secret Id - used to anuthenticate with Vault against AppRole authentication backend.
+- **Role Id** and **Secret Id** - used to anuthenticate with Vault against AppRole authentication backend.
 See below.
 Ignored if Vault Token is specified.
-- Vault Token - alternative form of authentication with Vault.
+- **Vault Token** - alternative to Role Id/Secret Id form of authentication with Vault.
-- Use Windows Credential Manager.
+- **Use Windows Credential Manager**.
 Ignored if Vault Token is specified.
 Use Windows Credential Manager to reterive Role Id and Secret Id.
 In this case Role Id and Secret Id parameters contain the names in the Windows Credential Manager.
 See below.
-- Renew Token.
+- **Renew Token**.
 Ignored if Vault Token is not specified.
 If checked, a call to Vault self-renew is made in the end of the step.
-- Output Variable prefix - optional prefix for Output Variables.
+- **Output Variable Prefix** - optional prefix for Output Variables.
 See below.

 ## Authenticating with a token